quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week2.md

 - 4:00  PM: Figured out why we're not able to save the woodwork if a decor item is added to it.
 This is happening because `decor.json` is empty i.e blob storage is not returning the brick if the component type is `decor`. (**#448**)
 - 5:00  PM: Figuring out a way to verify if the brick's blob store contains appropriate bricks for component that are of type `decor`.
 Additionally, Blocked on unshaped, unconfirmed, not-outlined issues.
 - 7:00  PM: Updated `log-vmname` **PR** and Posted the error stack trace to AB sir. (**#448**)
+- 9:15  PM: Done with the manager and CTO with the weekly review call.